emecoding/Cratos2/TASKS.md

 //11: BoxCollider.RenderDebugRect
     - Just a 3D model rendering on top of the object
+    - Find the 3D model with config file reader and .JAR file location.

 //12: Load every resource from path
     - Not maybe loading from path, but resources can be loaded from anywhere now.